Working with OKRs

-We work in groups of empowered super-heros towards Objectives and Key Results (OKRs), that lead us to create the impact we wish to see in the world.
-This approach helps us understand how our individual work contributes to common goals.
+At isgood, we work in groups of empowered talented individuals towards Objectives and Key Results (OKRs), that lead us to create the impact we wish to see in the world.

 The key results (KRs) are the deliverables we use to define each objective.
 They let us measure progress, so need to be measurable.
 The number of KRs varies, but it’s typically no more than 5 per team objective.